Honor 9X Pro Review - The phone without Google!

 1x user manual

-Introduction: Honor 9X Pro
+Test: Honor 9X Pro

 The effects of the US embargo pronounced in 2019 have hit Huawei and the subsidiary brand Honor particularly hard.
 Google also has to follow the tough course of the US government, which is why all new smartphones from the Huawei Group have to do without Google support.